 Resources: Shared best practices for maker education and further field-wide understanding through research efforts.
 Our Resource Library hosts a curated selection of resources from the community and we have created resources through efforts like Ask a Maker Educator, Learning in the Making, and Online Learning modules.
 To push the field of maker-centered learning forward we have participated in research projects (Open Portfolios and Beyond Rubrics) and published in various ways.

-Click the sidebar (on mobile, at the bottom of this page) to view, in-depth our impact & history between 2012 and 2022:
+Click the sidebar (on mobile, at the top of this page) to view, in-depth our impact & history between 2012 and 2022:

 The video below tells the story of how Maker Ed’s work reached one young person and her siblings.
 For more stories about Maker Ed’s work, check out our blog.